 Find Out How Much Your Georgia Workers’ Comp Claim is Worth

 Are you wondering how much money you should be receiving in the wake of your on-the-job accident, or are you concerned that your employer is not offering you the correct amount?
-Let an experienced GA workers’ comp attorney assist you.
+Let an experienced Georgia workers’ comp attorney assist you.
 Van Sant Law offers injured workers and their families free, private consultations.
 To schedule, call (404) 991-5950 or fill out our short contact form.